DataBiosphere/terra-java-project-template/CONTRIBUTING.md

 The double walled boxes represent scripts that are available in the `./scripts` directory.
 Each script is outfitted with a help and usage guide, and the scripts are tied into the build process to ensure they continue to run successfully.
+For more information about the scripts, please see the [README.md](./scripts/README.md) located in that directory.

 ## Developing